 Google Coding Interview Rubric Overview

 Given the breadth and scope of Google engineering interviews, you may expect the interviewer's coding rubric to be elaborate.
+As you've prepared for Google's behavioral interview too, you've seen how thorough they can be.
+Google wants employees who can think outside of the box, know why they want to work at Google, and work well under constraints.

 Interestingly, the rubric is quite simple.